A Benchmark for Sparse Coding: When Group Sparsity Meets Rank Minimization: Validation of the Benchmark for Sparse Coding Via the Weighted -Norm Minimization

-However, in image CS recovery, as ${\textbf{\emph{H}}}$ is a random projection matrix without a special structure, it is too expensive to solve Eq.~\eqref{eq:25} directly.
-In this work, we adopt the gradient descent method~\cite{37} to solve Eq.~\eqref{eq:24},
+Owing to the specific structure of ${\textbf{\emph{H}}}$ in image inpainting, Eq.~\eqref{eq:27} can be efficiently computed without matrix inversion.
+However, in image CS recovery, as ${\textbf{\emph{H}}}$ is a random projection matrix, it is expensive to solve Eq.~\eqref{eq:28} directly.
+In this work, we employ the steepest descent method \cite{56} to solve Eq.~\eqref{eq:27},